-- much greater financial, technical and human resources than we have at every stage of the discovery, development, manufacture and commercialization of products; - more extensive experience in pre-clinical testing, conducting clinical trials, obtaining regulatory approvals, and in manufacturing, marketing and selling drug products; - product candidates that are based on previously tested or accepted technologies; - products that have been approved or are in late stages of development; and - collaborative arrangements in our target markets with leading companies and research institutions.
+- much greater financial, technical and human resources than we have at every stage of the discovery, development, manufacture and commercialization of products; - more extensive experience in pre-clinical testing, conducting clinical trials, obtaining regulatory approvals, and in manufacturing, marketing and selling drug products;

+- product candidates that are based on previously tested or accepted technologies; - products that have been approved or are in late stages of development; and - collaborative arrangements in our target markets with leading companies and research institutions.

 We will face intense competition from drugs that have already been approved and accepted by the medical community for the treatment of the conditions for which we may develop drugs.
 For example, if approved by the FDA, patisiran, our RNAi therapeutic in development for ATTR amyloidosis patients with cardiomyopathy, would compete with tafamidis, marketed by Pfizer, which is currently approved to treat this disease.
 We also expect to face competition from new drugs that enter the market.
 There are a number of drugs currently under development, which may become commercially available in the future, for the treatment of conditions for which we may try to develop drugs.
 These drugs may be more effective, safer, less expensive, or marketed and sold more effectively, than any products we develop and commercialize.
-For example, we developed ONPATTRO for the treatment of hATTR amyloidosis.
+For example, we developed ONPATTRO and AMVUTTRA for the treatment of hATTR amyloidosis.
 In August 2018, the FDA approved ONPATTRO lipid complex injection for the treatment of the polyneuropathy of hATTR amyloidosis in adults, and the EC granted marketing authorization for ONPATTRO for the treatment of hATTR amyloidosis in adults with stage 1 or stage 2 polyneuropathy.
-We are aware of other approved products used to treat this disease, including tafamidis, and inotersen, developed and marketed by Ionis, as well as product candidates in various stages of clinical development, including eplontersen, an additional investigational drug developed by Ionis in partnership with AstraZeneca, which met co-primary and secondary endpoints in an interim analysis of a Phase 3 study for the polyneuropathy of hATTR amyloidosis, and is currently under regulatory review by the FDA with a PDUFA action date of December 22, 2023.
-Finally, we are aware that BridgeBio Pharma, Inc., or BridgeBio, announced topline results from Part A of its Phase 3 clinical trial of acoramidis, a TTR stabilizer, in ATTR-CM in December 2021, which did not meet the primary endpoint of the study at month 12.
-BridgeBio initiated enrollment in Part B of its Phase 3 clinical trial of acoramidis in ATTR-PN patients in the fourth quarter of 2020, and anticipates topline results in mid-2023.
+We are aware of other approved products used to treat this disease, including tafamidis, and inotersen, developed and marketed by Ionis, as well as product candidates in various stages of clinical development, including eplontersen, an additional investigational drug developed by Ionis in partnership with AstraZeneca, which met co-primary and secondary endpoints in a Phase 3 study for the polyneuropathy of hATTR amyloidosis, and is currently under regulatory review by the FDA with a PDUFA action date of December 22, 2023.
+Finally, BridgeBio Pharma, Inc., or BridgeBio, announced positive results from its Phase 3 clinical trial of acoramidis, a TTR stabilizer, in ATTR-CM in July 2023, and noted that they anticipate filing an NDA with the FDA by the end of 2023.
 While we believe that ONPATTRO and AMVUTTRA have and will continue to have a competitive product profile for the treatment of patients with hATTR amyloidosis with polyneuropathy, it is possible that ONPATTRO and/or AMVUTTRA may not compete favorably with these products and product candidates, or others, and, as a result, may not achieve commercial success.
 Moreover, positive or negative data and/or the commercial success or failure of competitive products could negatively impact our stock price.
 For example, our stock price was negatively impacted by the results of Part A of BridgeBio's Phase 3 clinical trial.